tboehnlein/Merge-Album-Folders-to-Artist-Folder/README.md

   shows help message

 Pass `-s` or `--simulate`
-  runs a test the program without making any file changes
+  runs a test of the program without making any file changes

 ## Assumptions
 Album folders must be in the format of "artist name - album name' in order for this to work properly.